16 min read read

 Browser Debugging

-When debugging in the browser, always use the Network tab in your developer tools.
-Click on the failed request and look at the Response sub tab.
-If you see HTML code instead of JSON, you have found your problem.
-Also, remember that if you are building things like our JSON to Excel Converter, your site might run into CORS issues which can return blocked responses that lead to parsing errors.
+When debugging in the browser, use the Network tab in your developer tools.
+Click the failed request and inspect the Response panel.
+If you see HTML instead of JSON, the error is happening before parsing even starts.

 Node.js Debugging

-On the server side, you often deal with Buffers when reading files.
-If you forget to specify the encoding, you are passing raw binary data to the parser.
+On the server side, you often deal with Buffer values when reading files.
+If you forget to specify an encoding, you might pass raw binary data into the parser.

 // This will likely fail!